Pordenone: Local languages and dialects

 In ancient times, the Friulian language was spoken in Pordenone.
 Under the Venetian rule the Venetian language – closer to modern standard Italian – was subsequently introduced in a form which developed into the modern days Pordenone dialect.
 The town is surrounded by Friulian-speaking communities (though Venetian features can be found there as well).

 However, Friulian is protected in town in accordance with the Regional Law of December 18, 2007, n.
 29, "Norms for the protection, promotion and enhancement of the Friulian language".

-Ethnic minorities

-Foreign citizens living in Pordenone amount to 7,025 persons, making 13.7% of the town population.
-The ten largest ethnic minorities are listed as follows: